dperkosan/sylius/README.md

 * [Sylius CMS plugin](https://github.com/BitBagCommerce/SyliusCmsPlugin): This plugin allows you to add dynamic blocks with images, text or HTML to your storefront as well as pages and FAQs section.
 * [Admin Order Creation](https://github.com/Sylius/AdminOrderCreationPlugin): Creating (and copying) orders in the administration panel.
 * [Special Price Plugin](https://github.com/Brille24/SyliusSpecialPricePlugin): This plugin provides a configuration for prices that are just active within a certain date range.
+* [Sylius Elasticsearch Plugin](https://github.com/BitBagCommerce/SyliusElasticsearchPlugin): The main goal of this plugin is to support filtering products by options, attributes, taxons, channels and name in the front product list page.

 System Requirements
 -------------------